trabe/slide-pack/README.md

 * Add inlide slides editor
 * Fix mouse navigation (use left and right edges to navigate)
 * Fix print stylesheet
+* Use the example as documentation.
+Rename it or something